fg2it/grafana-on-raspberry/ci/README.md

 [raspberrypi/tools](https://github.com/raspberrypi/tools), see
 [here](https://github.com/fg2it/cross-rpi1b).

-> For armv7, the toolchain comes from `crossbuild-essential-armhf` package (stretch).
+> For armv7 and arm64, the toolchains come from `crossbuild-essential-armhf` `crossbuild-essential-arm64` packages (stretch).

-It uses a v2.1.1 PhantomJS binary from my [phantomjs-on-raspberry](https://github.com/fg2it/phantomjs-on-raspberry) repo.
+For all three targets, it uses a v2.1.1 PhantomJS binary from my [phantomjs-on-raspberry](https://github.com/fg2it/phantomjs-on-raspberry) repo.